-While recording a coded UI Test if you press Win + E, the Windows explorer window gets opened, similarly when you press Win + R the run prompt gets opened and this gets recorded as part of your test.
+While recording a coded UI Test if you press Win + E, the Windows explorer window gets opened, similarly when you press Win + R, the run prompt gets opened and this gets recorded as part of your test.
 This can be good or bad depending on whether you would like this global key combination to be part of your Coded UI test.
-Good news is that Microsoft Test Manager is highly configurable,
+The good news is that Microsoft Test Manager is highly configurable,

 In the app settings section, you will see the “

 GlobalHotKeys” section, this contains a list of all the hot key combinations MTM will honour during the coded UI test recording session, removing Windows, E; or Windows, R; from here will remove the resolution of this combination to Windows Explorer and Run Prompt respectively.

 You also have the option of changing the key combination for

 HoverKey or simply turn off the recording for hovering action by setting the value of

 false.
 You also have the option of changing the Think time threshold value.

 3. Where are the Short cut Key combinations stored and….
 Can I change them?